Snoyark/Testing/WIP.md

 #Assumes some name of the entity can be obtained from the list, and that this name is the entity’s identifier

+#This creates an IRI safe name (without spaces and all lowercase)
 	BIND(
 		LCASE(
 			REPLACE(?name, “\\W”, “_”)
 		)
 	AS ?Lname)

+#This creates the ?iri variable seen above
 	BIND (
 		IRI (
 			CONCAT(